 Sunscreen – As you already know, sun exposure is a major culprit in wrinkling.
 It is especially a problem when it comes to atrophic crinkling rhytids and permanent elastic creases.
 What this means is that you need to protect your skin adequately well.
 Sunscreen will be quite useful in this regard.
 Experts recommend using a broad-spectrum offering daily, regardless of whether it is sunny or not.
 You do not only need protection when you will be walking around a lot during the day.
 Ultraviolet rays still remain a concern if you are the type that spends hours in a vehicle every day.

-Antioxidant-rich foods – You can also protect yourself against effects of environmental factors on the skin by eating foods rich in antioxidants.
+Antioxidant-rich foods – You can also protect yourself against the effects of environmental factors on the skin by eating foods rich in antioxidants.
 These help to guard against damage and enhance the health of your skin.
-Brightly-colored fruits and green, leafy vegetables are great examples of what you should have in your diet.
-You should be consuming more of such things as strawberries, raspberries and blueberries.
+Brightly colored fruits and green, leafy vegetables are great examples of what you should have in your diet.
+You should be consuming more of such things as strawberries, raspberries, and blueberries.
 Generally, foods that are rich in vitamins C and E will help in fighting wrinkles.

-Hydration – This is a key factor in ensuring a supple, youthful skin.
+Hydration – This is a key factor in ensuring supple, youthful skin.
 In general, sufficient water intake promotes your overall health and wellbeing.
-Keeping wrinkles at bay is another reason you should consider taking lots of water, if you aren’t doing that already.
+Keeping wrinkles at bay is another reason you should consider taking lots of water if you aren’t doing that already.
 Wrinkling is particularly noticeable when you are dehydrated as your sky becomes dry.
-This makes having sufficient amount of water in the body crucial.
-Aside keeping your skin soft and flexible, this helps to purge toxins that could have negative impact on your skin.
+This makes having a sufficient amount of water in the body crucial.
+Aside from keeping your skin soft and flexible, this helps to purge toxins that could have a negative impact on your skin.